Evyal/boids/README.md

 # Boids

-A simulation of birds flying in flocks made with C++ using SFML and TGUI for graphics and UI.
+A simulation of the behaviour of flocks made with C++ using SFML and TGUI for graphics and UI.

-## Features

 ### Prerequisites